 Long-term nursing home care in Michigan doesn't come cheap.
-In 2011, the average daily cost of a private room in a nursing home in Michigan was $236.
-For people with few assets, including those who have already used up all of their own assets to pay for care, Medicaid is a very common source of funding for long-term care.
-Those with too many assets often have to pay for their own care outright, because private health insurance policies generally do not cover long term care, and very few people purchase private long-term care insurance policies.
-And Medicare coverage for nursing home care is limited to a short period of time.
+In 2018, the average daily cost of a private room in a nursing home in Michigan was $300.
+For people with few assets, including those who have already used up all of their own assets to pay for care, Medicaid is a common source of funding for long-term care.
+Those with too many assets often have to pay for their own care outright, because private health insurance policies generally do not cover long-term care, and few people purchase private long-term care insurance policies.
+(Medicare coverage for nursing home care is limited to a short period of time following a stay at a hospital.)

-There are many different ways to become eligible for Medicaid, and there are specific eligibility rules for long-term care services like nursing homes To apply for Medicaid in Michigan, contact your local office of the Michigan Dept of Human Services.
+There are many different ways to become eligible for Medicaid, and there are specific eligibility rules for long-term care services like nursing homes.
+To apply for Medicaid in Michigan, contact your local office of the Michigan Department of Health & Human Services.
 You can also apply online.

-Michiganians who are sixty-five or older, disabled, or blind can qualify for Medicaid if they also meet income and asset limits.
-People who receive SSI already qualify to receive Medicaid in Michigan, but if you are elderly, blind, or disabled and not receiving SSI, then your monthly income must be less than 138% of the federal poverty level (FPL) to qualify for Medicaid.
-In 2014, that is $1,293 per month for an individual.
+Michiganders who are sixty-five or older, disabled, or blind can qualify for Medicaid if they also meet income and asset limits.
+People who receive SSI automatically qualify to receive Medicaid in Michigan, but if you are elderly, blind, or disabled and not receiving SSI, then your monthly income must be less than 138% of the federal poverty level (FPL) to qualify for Medicaid.
+In 2019, that is $1,436 per month for an individual.

-If your income is above the limit, you still might be able to qualify for Medicaid if your medical expenses are higher than the amount of extra income you have.
-In Michigan, unlike in many other states, people who are sixty-five or older, blind, or disabled can use medical bills that they incur each month to “spend down” their income and qualify for Medicaid.
+If your income is above this limit, you still might be able to qualify for Medicaid if your medical expenses are higher than the amount of extra income you have.
+In Michigan, people who are sixty-five or older, blind, or disabled can use medical bills that they incur each month to “spend down” their income and qualify for Medicaid.

 If you qualify for Medicaid and live in a nursing home, you will be expected to spend almost all income on your care.
 Michigan allows nursing home residents receiving Medicaid to keep only $60 per month as a personal needs allowance.